Getting Mercury Poisoning - so you don't have to

-One of the most frequent questions I get from foodies pertains to the Michelin guide.
-As in, which sushi restaurants appear in the Michelin guide.
+One of the most frequent questions I get is about the Michelin guide, or more clearly, which sushi restaurants appear in the Michelin guide.
 For those who are unaware, Michelin is the oldest hotel and restaurant guide in Europe.
 Not only has it recently gained major traction on other continents, even more incredibly, it is the same Michelin that you might know as the tire company.
 And despite the obvious (read: completely non-existent) synergies, Michelin has an incredible amount of prestige.
 Its inspectors visit and review many restaurants all over the world, but only the best get awarded a coveted Michelin star.
 A fewer number still get awarded two stars, and truly transcendent restaurants get three stars.